 3 Under-promise, over-deliver

-4 Choose your implementation partner carefully
+4 Choose your cloud implementation partner carefully

-There is a wide variety of implementation partners out there, with very different approaches to delivering the standard phases of an implementation.
-Successful projects were characterised by a strong, trusted relationship with the partner, where their team worked collaboratively with the business around a shared view of the required business outcomes.
+There is a wide variety of cloud implementation partners out there, with very different approaches to delivering the standard phases of an implementation.
+Successful cloud implementation projects were characterised by a strong, trusted relationship with the partner, where their team worked collaboratively with the business around a shared view of the required business outcomes.

 If you are evaluating your cloud strategy, make sure you build in this pragmatic advice to support in mitigating the risk of budget and timetable overruns.